parnic/MMM-RingAlarm/README.md

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/parnic/MMM-Ring.git`
 2. `cd MMM-Ring`
 3. Execute `npm install --production` to install the node dependencies.
+Note: Node 18+ is required.
 4. Execute `npm run auth` and follow the instructions.
 Copy the resulting refresh token you receive for the config in the next step.
 5. Add the module inside `config.js` placing it where you prefer.
 Make sure to set the refreshToken property to the one given by the previous step.